cocodechen/HwGauge/README.md

 ﻿# HwGauge

-HwGauge is a lightweight hardware power-consumption exporter that exposes **CPU, GPU and NPU energy metrics as Prometheus Or PostgreSQL Gauges**.
+HwGauge is a lightweight hardware power-consumption exporter that exposes **CPU, GPU and NPU energy metrics as Prometheus Gauges, PostgreSQL records, or CSV logs**.
 It is implemented in modern C++ to provide **high-performance monitoring with minimal overhead**.

 ## ✨ Features